Once you decide you want to start streaming on Twitch, the first logical question that should arise is “What game should I stream?”

 This doesn’t just come from the nostalgic feeling a lot of players have.
 Another thing that makes Dota 2 popular is the competitive nature of the game.

 There are a lot of tournaments each year, with considerable rewards, that often go up to 1 million US dollars.
+For example, this year’s prize pool for TI was $14 million, while in 2021 that sum went over $40 million!
+This is, undoubtedly, one of the biggest games in esports field.

 3. STAR WARS: The Old Republic